laam-egg/SOREL-20M/README.md

 ## Decoupling Feature Extraction and Inference

+The previous part showed how to infer one PE file at a time.
+But how about inferring multiple PE files?

-This would be helpful when dealing with extremely large set of PE files.
+Decoupling Feature Extraction and Inference would be helpful when dealing with extremely large set of PE files.

 Extracting features from hundreds of thousands of PE files would often take several hours.
 Meanwhile, running model